SegoviaJ/ai-case-study/README.md

 - **Industry Recognition:** Recognized for innovative solutions in AI security, contributing to Cisco's decision to acquire the company.
 - **Strategic Acquisition:** The acquisition by Cisco is set to strengthen Cisco's security portfolio, embedding Robust Intelligence's technology into Cisco's products to enhance AI trustworthiness in enterprise contexts (Gills, 2024).

+**AI Security Core Metrics**

+1. **Drift**
+   Test for differences in the distribution between the reference dataset and the evaluation dataset.
+If predictions and labels are provided, measure the performance degradation caused by shifting data as well as drift in predictions and labels themselves.

+2. **Abnormal Inputs**
+   Check whether the evaluation dataset includes sufficient numbers of abnormal values to represent the types of abnormal inputs commonly encountered in production.
+Test if these abnormal values degrade model performance.

+3. **Subset Performance**
+   Ensure that your model performs equally well across different subsets of the evaluation dataset.

+4. **Bias and Fairness**
+   Verify that your model does not discriminate or perpetuate stereotypes based on protected features such as gender, race, or disability status.
+Detect any biases inherited from the training datasets.

+5. **Transformations**
+   Augment the evaluation dataset with synthetic abnormal values to test the pipeline’s error-handling behavior and assess the impact on model performance.

+6. **Model Performance**
+   Ensure that your model performs well on the evaluation dataset and that there is no degradation in performance.

+7. **Data Cleanliness**
+   Test data reliability by verifying consistency and completeness in the dataset.

+8. **Adversarial**
+   Test the robustness of the model by measuring the worst-case change in model predictions due to small perturbations in data points.

+9. **Subset Performance Degradation**
+   Verify that the model’s performance across different subsets of the data has not degraded.

+10. **Data Poisoning Detection**
+    Identify potentially corrupted samples in the data by scanning and comparing rows from the evaluation/CT dataset with the reference dataset.

+11. **Evasion Attack Detection**
+    Test whether input data contains signs of adversarial evasion attacks that could be used to manipulate the model into generating incorrect predictions or classifications.
+(Robust Intelligence, n.d.-d)

 **Performance Relative to Competitors:**

 Robust Intelligence's comprehensive, proactive approach to enhancing AI security positioned them favorably against competitors.
-Their focus on pre-deployment validation and continuous protection provided a unique value proposition, especially for companies seeking to secure their AI-driven systems.
+Their focus on **pre-deployment validation** and continuous protection gives them an edge, especially for companies seeking to secure their AI-driven systems.

 ## Recommendations